muneebullashariff/PeakRDL-pdf/examples/output_files/readme.txt

-Store the required output files in this folder
+The output pdf file(s) are generated and stored in this folder